How To Smoke A Brisket

 Prepare the BBQ Smoker

-You are now ready to prepare the smoker to smoke your meat.
+You are now ready to set up the smoker to smoke your meat.
 You can adapt this recipe for your electric smoker, but it won't be the same thing.
 Depending on the smoke flavor you want, choose the wood.
 Or you can check this guide to find the best wood for smoking brisket.
 Start by putting about 3 ounces of wood chips in the fire box.
 You can start them with a paper towel soaked in vegetable oil.
 Alternatively, some people like to lay the wood chips on top of a layer of charcoal but the charcoal gives the meat a different flavor that is not authentic.

 Your goal is to achieve smoke that is blue in color as white smoke means your fire is not burning efficiently.
 Set the damper at 20 to 30 percent open but be prepared to adjust it as needed.